mjwgoh/ihouse-frontend/README.md

 - **File Storage**: Amazon S3
 - **Testing and Deployment**: Cypress, CI/CD Practices

+## Features
+- Event scheduling and management interface
+- Staff management tools
+- Secure user authentication and session management
+- File storage integration with Amazon S3

+## Security
+- JWT tokens and Google OAuth2 are used for secure authentication.

 ### Prerequisites
 Ensure you have the following installed:
 - Node.js and npm